isomerpages/moe-evergreensec/_about-us/School Song & Pledge.md

 For our future
 To be the best in all that we do

-In Evergreen, we aspire and achieve
+In Evergreen, we Aspire and Achieve
-In Evergreen, we aspire and achieve
+In Evergreen, we Aspire and Achieve

 *Videography by Digital Media Club, Song Lyrics by Steven Goh, Arranged by James Lye. *

 ## **Our School Pledge**
 We, EVGians,
-pledge to be thinking and caring people with Respect, Integrity, Commitment and Enterprise
+Pledge to be thinking and caring people with Respect, Integrity, Commitment and Enterprise.
-We are committed to aspire and achieve
-and be the best that we can be.
+We are committed to aspire and achieve and be the best that we can be.